Dental Radiology Certification and Certificate Programs

 A dental radiology certificate program typically caters to dental assistants seeking preparation for state-required written examinations.
 A student seeking admission into a dental radiology certificate program may have earned a dental assistant certificate or diploma, or he or she may have a high school diploma and work experience as a dental assistant.

+Those studying dental radiology at the certificate level learn to take and process oral radiographs or x-rays.
 The coursework involved in this type of certificate program is typically designed to ready students for certification examinations.
 Topics covered include:

 - Radiation protection